 The JJIG funds EBPs in an effort to promote cost-effective alternatives to detention that reduce recidivism and criminogenic behavior, while concurrently supporting positive change in youth and their families.
+EBPs target specific risk and protective factors related to delinquent behavior, juvenile justice system involvement, or other adverse events.
+Risk factors are aspects of a person or their environment that increases the likelihood they will experience a negative outcome.
+These include antisocial behavior, aggression, family conflict, or negative peer influences.
+Protective factors are aspects of a person or their environment that have a positive influence and serve as a buffer against negative outcomes.
+These include positive social skills, positive parental/caregiver involvement, greater connection to school, or prosocial peer influences.
+The main goal for EBPs is to strengthen existing protective factors, build new ones, and reduce risk factors in youth.
 Grantee courts select EBPs deemed "effective" or "promising" by CrimeSolutions.gov, an EBP registry sponsored by the National Institute of Justice's Office of Justice Programs.
-New applicants-or existing grantees who add or change EBPs-can select from six interventions (Seven Challenges, ART, BSFT, FFT, MST, and/or T4C).
+New applicants - or existing grantees who add or change EBPs - can select from seven interventions (Seven Challenges, ART, FFT, MST, T4C, TF-CBT and/or MST-PSB).
 However, grantees can continue interventions used in the previous grant year, even if not listed above (see Appendix A for a list of grantees using each EBP).
-The eight EBPs used in FY 2021 were the following:
+The nine EBPs used in FY 2022 were the following:

 - 1. Aggression Replacement Training (ART) a group-based intervention that addresses aggression and violence by improving moral reasoning and social skill competency. - 2.
 Botvin LifeSkills Training (Botvin LST) a group-based intervention that addresses the social and psychological factors that contribute to substance use, delinquency, and violence. - 3.
 Brief Strategic Family Therapy (BSFT) an individual-based family intervention that addresses adolescent behavior problems, family functioning, and prosocial behaviors. - 4.
 Connections Wraparound (Connections) an individual-based family intervention for probated youth that addresses emotional and/or behavioral problems, and uses youth and family teams to coordinate services. - 5.
 Functional Family Therapy (FFT) an individual-based family intervention that addresses delinquency, violence, substance use, and/or disruptive behavior disorders by reducing risk factors and increasing protective factors. - 6.
 Multidimensional Family Therapy (MDFT) an individual-based family intervention that addresses substance abuse, delinquency, and behavioral/emotional problems, while promoting positive attachments to pro-social supports. - 7.
-Multisystemic Therapy (MST) an intensive individual-based family intervention that addresses the environmental factors that impact chronic and/or violent youth offenders. - 8.
-Thinking for a Change (T4C) a group-based intervention that addresses the criminogenic thinking of offenders by developing problem-solving and social skills.
+Multisystemic Therapy (MST) an intensive individual-based family intervention that addresses the environmental factors that impact chronic and/or violent youth offenders.